 If you love language and want to broaden your career options, the Bachelor of Communication (Linguistics) offers the best of both worlds.

-You will learn transferable skills that employers seek - your own personal excellent written and oral communication skills and an ability to understand the subtexts of communication from others and diagnose unintended effects or communication ‘bottlenecks’.
+You will learn transferable skills that employers seek.
+You'll gain excellent written and oral communication skills and an ability to understand the subtexts of communication from others.

 85% of graduates are employed within six months of graduation.
 These graduates are employed across nine different industry categories with more than 60 different job titles.

 Massey University’s linguistics major offers courses that specifically examine language in New Zealand and the Pacific, ensuring relevant, local context.
 Other courses like forensic linguistics will help you understand corporate-related areas such as intellectual property and authorship identification.
 You will enjoy studying towards an interesting, relevant qualification.

 This degree gives you a skill-set that is attractive to employers, but also provides flexibility for career pathways.

 Careers could include work as a technical or specialist writer, in market research and analysis.
 Large technology companies seek graduates to work on natural language processing, speech analysis and data collection.

 Your highly sought-after skills will also be useful for roles in communication, writing for the web and editing.
 In fact with any position that deals with language.

 Skills you will learn: